LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-03-old_processors.md

 ---
 title: "Docker Compose - Processors without AVX instructions"
 excerpt: "How to build the backend yourself to support old processors"
-last_modified_at: 2021-04-26
+last_modified_at: 2021-05-31
 category: 1
 ---

 ### The error

-AVX is a ten year old instruction set that is used for machine learning applications.
+AVX is a ten-year-old instruction set used for machine learning applications.

-If you use an old processor or an processor that doesn't support AVX instruction sets, you will get the error message in the frontend "Backend is not connected".
-The logs will show worker who continuously reboot.
+If you use an old processor, or any processor that doesn't support AVX instruction sets, you will get the error message in the frontend "Backend is not connected".
+The logs will indicate a worker which continuously restarts.

 ### Solution 1: Docker Image from a community member

-To resolve this issue you can either download an backend image from another community member:
-Change the following line in your docker-compose.yml file.
+Specify an alternate docker image from another community member by changing the following line in your `docker-compose.yml` file:

  ~~~diff
 backend: